-- For classes where the majority of children will reach the age of 5 or older within the school year, (Reception) there must be one member of staff for every 30 children. - For all other classes (Nursery) there must be at least one member of staff for every 13 children.
-At least one other member of staff must hold a full and relevant level 3 qualification. - For children aged three and over in independent schools, where there is no person with QTS, EYT or another full or relevant level 6 qualification, no instructor, or no suitably qualified overseas trained teacher, is working directly with children: there must be at least one member of staff for every 8 children.
-At least one member of staff must hold a full and relevant level 3 qualification.
-At least one other member of staff must hold a full and relevant level 2 qualification.
+For children aged three and over in independent schools ..., where a person with Qualified Teacher Status, Early Years Professional Status, Early Years Teacher Status or another suitable level 6 qualification, an instructor, or another suitably qualified overseas trained teacher is working directly with the children:

+- At least one member of staff for every thirty children (where the majority of children will reach the age of at least five within the school year) i.e Reception Class - At least one member of staff for every thirteen children (where the majority of children will not reach the age of at least five within the school year) i.e Nursery Class - At least one other member of staff must hold a full and relevant level 3 qualification.

+For children aged three and over in independent schools... where there is no person with Qualified Teacher Status, Early Years Professional Status, Early Years Teacher Status or another suitable level 6 qualification, no instructor, and no suitably qualified overseas trained teacher, working directly with the children:

+- At least one member of staff for every eight children. - At least one member of staff must hold a full and relevant level 3 qualification. - At least half of all other staff members must hold a full and relevant qualification of at least level 2.

-The head of EYFS holds a level 6 qualification (QTS), teaching assistants hold a minimum of level 2 qualifications.
+The head of EYFS holds a level 6 qualification (QTS), teaching assistants hold a minimum of level 2 qualifications, some have level 3 qualifications.